 Montserrat, known as the Emerald Isle of the Caribbean, has deep roots with Ireland, making St. Patrick’s Week in March one of the most interesting and enjoyable times of festivity!
 Colonial Montserrat revolved around the sugar trade which continued up until the nineteenth century.
 Finally, slavery began to be abolished in 1834, bringing about eventual freedom for slaves in 1838.
 Historically, Montserrat has also been agriculturally involved in the lime and cotton trades.
 Montserrat has continued to be involved in agriculture and manufacturing as well as tourism.

 Our capital, Plymouth, was built on a beautiful flat area of volcanic deposits.
 Upon the rich, lush slopes of a dormant volcano, farming was carried out on a daily basis, with incredible views of the city below.
 However, in 1995 the Soufriere Hills Volcano rumbled to life.
-This caused an evacuation ofbelhamhouse2 2/3 of the island, as our residents watched their lovely city slowly disappear with each volcanic episode.
+This caused an evacuation of 2/3 of the island, as our residents watched their lovely city slowly disappear with each volcanic episode.

 Currently, our volcano has been quiet for two years, allowing folks the opportunity to enter the daytime exclusion zone which affords views of our modern day Pompeii, with a sobering first hand observation of exactly what an andesite volcano is capable of doing.